AdamRGrey/vassago/README.md

 ### Accounts

 a `User` can have multiple `Account`s. e.g., @adam:greyn.club? that's an "account".
 I, however, am a `User`.
-An `Account` has references to the `Channels` its seen in.
+An `Account` has references to the `Channels` its seen in - as in, leaf-level.
+If you're in a subchannel, you'll have an appropriate listing there - i.e., you will never have an account in "discord (itself)", you'll have one in the guild text-channels

 ### Attachment

 debating whether to save a copy of every single attachment.
-Discord allows 25MB attachments, and shtikbot lives in several art channels.
+Discord allows 100MB attachments for turbo users, and shtikbot lives in several art channels. (unfortunately, being that shtikbot doesn't have a viable SMS spam vector, it's limited to 8MB, in contradiction to discord itself reporting a server that doesn't agree to put its own name on discord's finer-grained rules has a limit of 10MB)

 ### Channel